 The bottom portion of the dock that holds your phone will block certain ports, particularly the headphone jack on older phones.

 I have a Samsung Galaxy and I only use Bluetooth settings in my car, but not everyone has that luxury.
 So if this will be a problem for you then I would opt into something that doesn't block your phone's ports.

 Suction Cup May Fail

-Personally I don't ever stick anything on my windshield so this won't bother me, but I realize many customers prefer a windshield add-on over the dash for things like navigation.
+Personally, I don't ever stick anything on my windshield, so this won't bother me.
+However, I realize many customers prefer a windshield add-on over the dash for things like navigation.

 Choetech Wireless Car Dock: Final Review

-The Choetech Car Dock is another A+ Choetech device that's already received rave reviews from 1000s of customers.
+The Choetech Car Dock is another A+ Choetech device that's already received rave reviews from thousands of customers.

 It's a fantastic iPhone 11 and Note 10 product, and its functionality can't be beat.
 Most customers just want a device that can hold your phone and charge it simultaneously and that's exactly what this does.

 I would give the 10W Choetech Wireless Car Dock 4.5 out of 5 stars.